-Starting with some basic terms, musicians and those studying music and theory should know what Pitch, Tone, Unison, Octave, and Rhythm are.
+Starting with some basic theory terms, musicians and those studying music and theory should know the following terms:

 The pitch indicates how high or low a note is and attributes to Tone, which is a steady sound or interval of two semitones (or space between two notes like the interval).
 Unison is two or more instruments or voices holding the same note, and an octave is two notes with the same note quality, as in if it was the A, but it would be at a different pitch so there would be a low A and a high A. Rhythm is the regular repeated pattern of sound.

 You should have a general idea of music notes at this point, which is the foundation for all music.
 Knowing how to identify which notes go where to make certain sounds also help you to hear and acknowledge the differences between melody and harmony, or in more layman’s terms, the main musical sound and the “background” sound(s).

 There are 12 keys based off of 7 letters of the musical alphabet: